A Complete Guide to Annapurna Circuit Trek

 15 Days Moderate

-US$ 1250
+US$ 1450

 When is the Best season for Annapurna Circuit Trek?

 Autumn (September-November): Autumn is the peak season to trek the Annapurna Circuit.
-Since autumn arrives right after the monsoon, the sky is bright and clear, the valleys are still green, the Annapurna Circuit weather and temperature are just perfect for trekking, and the views of the pristine mountains are simply spectacular.
+Since autumn arrives right after the monsoon, the sky is bright and clear, the valleys are still green, the Annapurna Circuit weather and temperature are perfect for trekking, and the views of the pristine mountains are simply spectacular.

 Since it is the peak season for trekking, the trail becomes very crowded; hence pre-booking for the accommodation is recommended.

 Spring (March-April): Spring is the second-best time to go Annapurna Circuit Trekking.
-Since spring starts after the colWinterer, the trails become free from snow, the weather is pretty warm, blooming rhododendron and other flowers beautify the trail, and the sun shines bright.
+Since spring starts after the colWinterer, the trails become free from snow, the weather is pretty warm, blooming rhododendrons and other flowers beautify the trail, and the sun shines bright.

 A Complete Guide To Annapurna Circuit Trek